agustealo/Candy-Cane/README.md

-# CAndy Cane for WordPress
+# Candy Cane for WordPress

 Candy Cane for WordPress, was built using Faoundation framework with the exceptional capabilities of [ZURB's Foundation Framework](http://foundation.zurb.com/) and [HTML5 Boilerplate](http://html5boilerplate.com/).